 And so, for your viewing pleasure, I bring you QUEEN at LIVE AID –

-My thanks to Oberon1966 and Dementianus for posting these videos on YouTube for all of us to enjoy.
+My thanks to Simon Christensen for posting this for all of us to enjoy.

 QUEEN, for me, is a band fronted by the late, highly energetic, slightly shocking and ultra-talented Freddie Mercury.